 In the 1980’s and early 90’s I worked at a large manufacturing plant in Texas that employed close to 3,000 people.
 As a manufacturing engineer, I would frequently get a cold call from a manufacturers' representative selling capital equipment.

 - Did I always need to see the sales rep?
 No!

 - Did ever need to see them as often as they stopped by?
 No!

 - But did I go to the front lobby and meet them?
 Yes!

 Because they would give me a stack of brochures and tell me about the latest trends and features for the capital equipment that I was interested in.
 Even if I was only slightly interested, I would take brochures and put them in my files for future reference.
 If I saw any potential at all for a future need, I would even take the time to sign them in and take them back into the factory to brainstorm a problem and get their ideas.

 My first sales position was in 1996 and true to tradition, I could simply look up a target customer in an industry database, cold call them at their desk and as often as not talk to them and set up a face to face the next time I was near their facility.

 So why is that sales rep that busted it for the first few years avoiding you?
 Why do you have to spend several days with them visiting customers just to get a spike in opportunities?

-Two cataclysmic changes have taken place over the last 10 to 15 years that makes it harder for your manufacturers representatives to cold call into new relationships and penetrate new markets.
+Two cataclysmic changes have taken place over the last 10-15 years that make it harder for your manufacturers' representatives to cold call into new relationships and penetrate new markets.